 “It just felt natural.
 And we actually wrote a song that would appear on our first EP pretty quickly because we connected so well.
 We had auditioned other people and considered other people, but Simon and Chris were the right fit.
 You just know.
 It’s like any sort of relationship, you just know if it’s going to work,” said Yurichuk.

-Even though she still struggles and has had seizures both in rehearsals and onstage during shows, she is undaunted in her commitment to Neon Bloom, to creating and performing music and entertaining audiences.
-The audience often knows this back story and Simpson said she often speaks with people after shows who say they feel inspired by her bold and badass approach to life – not letting her chronic condition impinge on her zest for life or creative spark.
+Even though she still struggles with her health, and has had seizures both in rehearsals and onstage during shows, she is undaunted in her commitment to Neon Bloom, to creating and performing music and entertaining audiences.
+The audience often knows this back story and Simpson said she sometimes speaks with people after shows who say they feel inspired by her bold and badass approach to life – not letting her chronic condition impinge on her zest for life or creative spark.

 “I think it’s cool for people to be aware of because I think it can be encouraging for people with an illness or something extra that they have to deal with to see me doing all that I do and enjoying life so much.
 After 10 years of trying to figure it out, I now have it pretty much under control, and that’s why I have been able to have a band again, and even go back to school in my 30s and have a full life again.”

 Her bandmates have learned how to help her through her seizures and are continually amazed at Simpson’s courage, resolve and unwavering commitment to do what she loves – to sing, to write and to perform music with pure joy and an almost reckless abandon.